alexcpn/alexcpn.github.io/html/NN/ml/5_codingneuralnetwork.md

 With this clear, this is not so difficult to code up.
 Let's do this.
 I am following the blog and code here http://iamtrask.github.io/2015/07/12/basic-python-network/ adding little more explanation for each of the steps, from what we have learned.

-We will use matrices to code up our network
+We will use matrices to represent input and weight matrices.

 ```python
 x = np.array(